frib-high-level-controls/mark0n-epics_softioc/README.md

 This Puppet module installs and configures an EPICS soft IOC.
 The IOC is run in `procServ` to ease maintenance.
 The IOC can be started/stopped as a system service.
-On systems that use systemd as init system (e.g. Debian Jessie) a systemd unit file will be created for each IOC process.
-On older systems (e.g. Debian Wheezy) this module relies on sysv-rc-softioc for creating System V init scripts instead.
+On systems that use systemd as init system (e.g. Debian >=8) a systemd unit file will be created for each IOC process.
+On older systems (e.g. Debian 7) this module relies on sysv-rc-softioc for creating System V init scripts instead.

 # Environment Variables